This shop has been compensated by Collective Bias, Inc. and its advertiser. All opinions are mine alone. #EarthDayDriveAway #CollectiveBias

 I love taking road trips with my family.
 Summer may not be here yet, but the kids’ school Spring break is coming up in a couple weeks, I thought this is the perfect time to talk about how to get ready for a road trip because that’s exactly what we’re doing.
 Yesss!
 Our family is embarking on another road trip and we’re so excited!

 Taking road trips can be an unforgettable adventure, or it can also be a stressful experience if you don’t take the time to plan.
 Here, I’ve put together some tips and tools to get everything squared away before you hit the road.

 Save yourself a lot of time and stress by planning and mapping out how you’re getting to your destination.
 There are many helpful apps that you can use for this purpose, but the app we like best is RoadTrippers.
 It helps you plan a trip that’s tailored to your travel style and needs and gives you estimates for gas cost for your trip.

 Also, be sure to keep a paper/copy of maps or brochures of your destination in your car in case your GPS or your car’s navigation system stops working.
 Also, a paper map is handy for when you have to stop and ask a local where you’re trying to get to.
-When stopping, if you are driving an rv with rv marine batteries make sure you keep them charged because they can take a while to charge.
+Also, if you’re driving an RV, be sure to grab an RV trip planner.

 Make hotel reservations ahead of time

 Part of the fun while on a road trip is being spontaneous.
 However, it when it comes to deciding for a place to stay, be sure to make reservations ahead of time so that you and your family know exactly what to expect when it comes time to rest and relax after a long car trip.

 We always have a full size first aid kit in the car while on a road trip + we make sure we have jumper cables, flashlights, batteries, duct tape, road flares and extra rags.
 I like this great resource on emergency kits for ideas on how to pack your own emergency kit that is ideal for yourself and your family.